Parenting: Handling Toileting Issues Past Potty Training

 Toileting issues can be really triggering

-Hi, I’m Emily, in my parent coaching practice toileting issues come up as a hot topic for parental stress and that makes a lot of sense.
+Hi, I’m Emily, in my parent coaching practice toileting issues come up as a hot topic for parental stress and shame and that makes a lot of sense.
 Typical issues might be:

-Wee and Poo issues can bring up a lot of emotions and narratives for parents:
+Wee and Poop issues can bring up a lot of emotions and narratives for parents:

 • Resentment- “Not this again”/”They aren’t trying”